jakkie747/demo/CLONING_GUIDE.md

 ## **Part 6: Deployment**

 Once all the changes are made, you are ready to deploy the new app.
-The deployment process will be the same as for this app, but it will now be connected to your new Firebase project, creating a completely separate and independent application for the new school.
+In Firebase Studio, this process is simple.

+1.  **Locate the Publish Button:**
+    *   In the top right corner of the Firebase Studio editor, you will see a blue **"Publish"** button.

+2.  **Click Publish:**
+    *   Click this button to begin the deployment process.
+Firebase Studio will automatically build your application, connect it to the Firebase services you configured, and deploy it to Firebase Hosting.

+3.  **Wait for Deployment:**
+    *   The process may take a few minutes.
+Once it's complete, you will be given a public URL where you can view your new, live application.

-You've now successfully cloned the application!
+You've now successfully cloned and deployed the application!
+It is now a completely separate and independent app connected to your new Firebase project.